Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures using a ResDMD framework

 \subsection{Numerical example: The double pendulum}

 The double pendulum is shown in \cref{fig:double_pendulum2} (left) and is a physical system that exhibits rich dynamic behavior.
-It is chaotic and governed by the following system of ordinary differential equations~\cite{levien1993double}:
+It is chaotic and, after a suitable scaling of physical constants, governed by the following system of ordinary differential equations~\cite{levien1993double}: